sofnom/HistoPathNCA_pipeline/README.md

 ## Data structure
 The pipeline is designed to run for every tile of an H&E slide.
 For our study, tiling is performed using the "0b_tileLoop_deepzoom4.py" script from the DeepPATH pipeline (https://github.com/ncoudray/DeepPATH).
-Tiles are saved in folders named after the corresponding slide.
+299x299 pixel tiles are saved in folders named after the corresponding slide.
 Each tile is named according to the formula: slide_name_x_y.jpeg, where x and y are the tile coordinates.
-Files containing the paths to all tiles of the slides of interest are saved as well, in a separate folder.
+Files containing the paths to all tiles of the slides of interest are saved as well in a separate folder under the naming convention slide-name**_path.txt**.
 This file structure enables the CellProfiler pipeline to create an output folder for each slide, and inside this folder one output .txt file with the object measurements for all the tiles together.

 ## Pipeline
 Our CellProfiler pipeline consists of the following steps: